getmoro/moro/README.md

 ### What if you forgot to say moro when you start or finish your day?
 If you forget to say moro in the morning, or when you're leaving, don't worry.
 You can do that later on the same day, but not tomorrow for example.

-To specify the start and end of your workday afterwards moro has two commands: hi and bye
+To specify the start and end of your workday afterward moro has two commands: hi and bye

 hi is for setting the start of the day, check the format of time HH:mm